majaminnaert/Exquisite-revival-group-2/README.md

 Or does it?

-Moehahaha... (was that git's evil laughter?)
+Moehahaha... (was that GIT's evil laughter?)

-One doesn't simply understand git.
+One doesn't simply understand GIT.
 (Maarten)

 This is actually a fun thing to do.
+(Nicolas)
-(Nicolas) i just pressed OOO (santiago)
+I just pressed OOO. (santiago)

+It seems we made it past the last editing step!